 2. Revise GCSE past paper questions

 Maths skills, knowledge and applications are cross-cutting.
 They remain the same even though the maths assessment questions differ.
 By this I mean, an exam item can be written in different ways every time.
-But the idea that the item tests always remains the same.
+But the maths idea (concept) that is tested always remains the same.

 For example, a past paper question will ask you to find the perimeter of a regular rectangular shape.
 Next, you may be asked to find the perimeter of an irregular shape.
 In both instances, you still use the idea of the total length around a shape.